gabriela-perez11/demo.project-borderlands/README.md

 <p>
 Hi — I'm Gabi Perez.
 This repo is a working mockup of a community dashboard for
 <a href="#what-project-borderlands-is">Project Borderlands</a>, a social impact
-initiative I founded.
+initiative I founded during my time working with 7th Generation Labs.
 I'm sharing it with the Anthropic team as part of my fellowship application.
 </p>
 <hr>